gbirman/Truncated_FAMD/README.md

 - `explained_variance_`(array), shape (n_components,):The amount of variance explained by each of the selected components.
 - `explained_variance_ratio_`(array), shape (n_components,):Percentage of variance explained by each of the selected components.
 - `singular_values_`(array),shape (n_components,):The singular values corresponding to each of the selected components.
 The singular values are equal to the 2-norms of the n_components variables in the lower-dimensional space.
-- `n_components_`(int):The estimated number of components.
+- `n_components`(int):The estimated number of components.
 When n_components is set to ‘mle’ or a number between 0 and 1 (with svd_solver == ‘full’) this number is estimated from input data.
 Otherwise it equals the parameter n_components, or the lesser value of n_features and n_samples if n_components is None.
+- `noise_variance`(float):The estimated noise covariance following the Probabilistic PCA model from Tipping and Bishop 1999.
+See “Pattern Recognition and Machine Learning” by C. Bishop, 12.2.1 p.
+574 or http://www.miketipping.com/papers/met-mppca.pdf.
+It is required to compute the estimated data covariance and score samples.

+Equal to the average of (min(n_features, n_samples) - n_components) smallest eigenvalues of the covariance matrix of X.